Businesses in Villiersdorp

-Those looking to pamper themselves can make an appointment at the nail bar, beauty salon or choose to modify their look with a few hair salons in the town.
-There are also a couple of skin specialist centers to suit any dermatological need.
-The main center is lined with small businesses including second hand and bric-a-brac shops and clothing, textile, craft, décor and furniture stores.
-The only place in South Africa that produces garments spun from alpaca’s wool lies on the outskirts of Villiersdorp.
-There is a large art community in Villiersdorp, so expect to find a number of galleries offering painting lessons and even a framer.
+Those looking to pamper themselves can make an appointment at one of the beauty and wellness centres and salons in the town.
+Villiersdorp CBD is lined with small businesses including second hand and bric-a-brac shops and clothing, textile, craft, décor and furniture stores.
+One of the few places in South Africa that produces garments spun from alpaca wool can be found on the outskirts of Villiersdorp.
+There is a large art community in Villiersdorp, so expect to find several galleries offering everything from painting lessons to framing services.
 There are also a couple of garden shops and florists which focus on the beloved and beautiful protea.
 The town has its own 24-hour armed and emergency response unit that offers everything from alarm installations to farm patrols.

-For any health queries Villiersdorp has a medical center with GPs, a pharmacy, dentist and optometrist.
-There is a large hospital in Caledon, about 35km drive away.
+For any health queries, Villiersdorp has a medical centre with GPs, a pharmacy, a dentist and an optometrist.
+There is a large hospital in Caledon, about a 35km drive away.
 The police station is visible on entering the town and there are also emergency ambulance and fire services.
-The tourist information center has moved from the main road into the heritage building that has been declared a national monument.
+The tourist information centre has moved from the main road into the heritage building that has been declared a national monument.
 There are nine churches in the town with the oldest one having an underground burial vault.

-For those looking to move to the country with the family, there are a number of schools and training centers in the town.
+There are a few schools and training centers available for those families with children looking to move to the country.
 The De Villiers Graaff High School is well known for its historic significance while there are primary and secondary schools for younger children.
 Those who are serious about a move should consult the local real estate agents for insight into the type of properties on offer.

-Villiersdorp is a paradise for water-lovers and a whole industry and culture of water-sports has been built around the Theewaterskloof Dam.
-Since the building of the dam, the agriculture and micro-climate of Villiersdorp has become more similar to the Elgin Valley and Grabouw.
+Villiersdorp is a water lover’s paradise and the Theewaterskloof Dam plays host to an array of watersports and activities.
+Since the dam was built, the agriculture and micro-climate of Villiersdorp have become more similar to the Elgin Valley and Grabouw.
 This means that conditions are ripe for deciduous fruit farming and viticulture, unlike most of the geographical region that specialises in wheat and canola farming.
-Deeply rooted in farming culture, Villiersdorp is home to one of the largest fruit packing facilities in the country and its lush valleys house family favourites like Granny Smith Red Delicious.
+Deeply rooted in the farming culture, Villiersdorp is home to one of the largest fruit packing facilities in the country, and its lush valleys house family favourites like Granny Smith and Red Delicious.
 While known for its apples and vineyards, the town also produces pears, peaches, apricots, and onions.
 Large packing sheds in Villiersdorp process the fruit and vegetables grown in the area for export and transport to other parts of South Africa.
 The influence of the Theewaterskloof Dam has also aided the production of outstanding wines that are becoming increasingly popular due to their high quality and value for money.